 The final program offered by the agency is a very unique program, called the New Beginnings program.
 Gladney is based in Texas.
 They have teamed up with the Texas Child Protection Offices to recruit families and “[connect] families with children in the foster care system that are immediately available for adoption.”
 This is unique since it bypasses foster care, and the children can go to immediate adoption placement homes.
 It is important to know that someone interested in adopting from this program should be open to adopting children who are 7 years old or older, sibling groups, minority children, and medically challenged children.

 In all her overviews of the Gladney programs mentioned in the podcast, Jennifer relayed the importance of education and post-adoption support.
-Prospective adoptive parents are required to complete educational courses/classes with Gladney.
+Prospective adoptive parents are required to complete educational courses/classes with The Gladney Center For Adoption.
 Expectant mothers must also meet with an options counselor to discuss all options and start creating an adoption plan if that is her decision.

 Post-adoption services are valuable for everyone involved with an adoption.
 For parents who adopted, Gladney offers Gladney University training, support groups through Gladney Family Association, and clinical services and support.
 For adults who have been adopted, they offer counseling, links to many resources, and adoption records to aid reunions (if the adoption happened through Gladney).